AjayPenugonda/BioSparkED/R_Tutorial.md

     ## 6          5.4         3.9          1.7         0.4  setosa

 Another easy way to manipulate data is by using the “select” function, which selects by column name.
+In the below function, I am saving the “select” function to a variable, called “selectedColumns”.
+In this case, we can select the Sepal.Length and Petal.Length.
+Then, we can print the first 6 or so rows of selectedColumns (which is the filtered data) using the “head” function.

 ``` r
 selectedColumns <- select(iris, Sepal.Length, Petal.Length)